 The Adolescent Dancer

-The adolescent dancer consultancy was started by Siobhan in 2014 as a way to deliver educational workshops developed during her PhD to dance teachers, dancers and those who support young dancers.
-Through the consultancy and dance organisations One Dance UK and the Royal Academy of Dance.
-Siobhan offers a variety of talks and workshops on supporting and training the adolescent dancer.
-Siobhan is an active researcher in this area, publishing in peer reviewed journals and creating blog posts on the topic for organisations such as the International Association for Dance Medicine and Science and Energetiks Australia.
+The adolescent dancer consultancy was started in 2014 as a way to deliver educational workshops I developed during my doctorate to dance teachers, dancers and those who support young dancers.
+Through the consultancy and dance organisations One Dance UK, the Imperial Society of Teachers of Dancing and the Royal Academy of Dance, I offer a variety of talks and workshops on supporting and training the adolescent dancer.
+I am an active researcher in this area, publishing in peer reviewed journals and creating blog posts on the topic for organisations such as the International Association for Dance Medicine and Science and Energetiks Australia.

-Siobhan trained as a dancer before going on to complete a BA Hons in Dance Studies at the University of Roehampton, an MSc in Dance Science at Trinity Laban Conservatoire of Music and Dance and an MRes in Health and Wellbeing at the University of Bath.
-Awarded a full ESRC studentship in 2014, Siobhan has recently completed her PhD studies at the University of Bath exploring growth and maturation in the context of dance, specifically psychosocial and physical implications of differing maturity timing in young dancers.
-Siobhan has research expertise in growth and maturation in performing arts and sports contexts, biocultural approaches to adolescent development and mediated effects models of adolescent adaptation with an interest in health risk behaviours.
+I trained as a dancer before going on to complete a BA Hons in Dance Studies at the University of Roehampton, an MSc in Dance Science at Trinity Laban Conservatoire of Music and Dance and an MRes in Health and Wellbeing at the University of Bath.
+Awarded a full ESRC studentship in 2014, I completed my PhD at the University of Bath exploring growth and maturation in the context of dance, specifically psychosocial and physical implications of differing maturity timing in adolescent dancers.

-Siobhan works as a researcher on projects relating to adolescent health, as an associate lecturer (Fellow of the Higher Education Academy, FHEA since June 2017) and also delivers educational sessions for dancers and dance teachers on the topic of growth and maturation on a freelance basis and through One Dance UK and the Royal Academy of Dance.
+I currently work as a researcher in child and adolescent health, as an associate lecturer and also deliver educational sessions for dancers and dance teachers on the topic of growth and maturation on a freelance basis.